bryant4882/MS2/5in5/day1/README.md

 * A "somewhat" reformed Youtube personal home page, with recommendations for both of my old (original) ID and the newly introduced.
 * A observable inconsistancy on what the algrithism had predicted my next or habit of videos are.
 * Diverse recorded viewing history throughout the process.
-* New uploads / comments / likes .......(social engagements performed by the DT fellow.
+* New uploads / comments / likes .......(social engagements performed by the DT fellow).

 ![img powerpuff](assets/1.png)![img powerpuff](assets/2.png)
 ![img powerpuff](assets/0.png)